Computational Items | USAGE Clause

 COMP-1 | COMPUTATION-1

-COMP-1 is used to store single-precision (32 bit) floating-point numbers and applicable to numeric data items.
+COMP-1 stores the numbers as single-precision (32 bit) floating-point numbers and applicable to numeric data items.
 It has no PICTURE clause, which is 4 bytes long (FULL WORD).
 COMP-1 data is stored in the format of mantissa and exponent.

 Digits in PICTURE clause Storage occupied